OWASP/owasp-summit-2017/Participants/Nikita.md

 ## Nikita

-My name is Nikita Garia and I'm particiapating as a Summit Editor.
+My name is Nikita Garia and I'm participating as a Summit Editor.
 I have over a decade of experience working with various international media houses in the capacity of editor/writer.
 My work has been published in multiple publications through the years.